NLO and off-shell effects in top quark mass determinations: Introduction

 \section{Introduction}

 The top quark mass is one of the most important parameters in the Standard Model (SM).
 As the top quark features the largest Yukawa coupling, it is closely linked to Higgs physics.
-Further, the Higgs potential and therefore the vacuum stability of the SM depends critically on its value.
+Furthermore, the Higgs potential and therefore the vacuum stability of the SM depends critically on the value of the top quark mass.
 Processes involving top quarks allow for important precision tests of the SM and appear amongst the dominant backgrounds for many New Physics searches.
 They also allow to further constrain the gluon PDF at large $x$-values~\cite{Czakon:2013tha,Guzzi:2014wia,delDuca:2015gca,Czakon:2016olj}.

 The measurement of the top quark mass is complicated due to the fact that the reconstruction of $t\bar{t}$ events from complex hadronic and leptonic final states is an arduous task.
 Measurements of the top quark mass have been performed in various channels by the Tevatron and LHC collaborations, where the latest combinations can be found in Refs.~\cite{CDF-1402,Abazov:2017ktz,ATLAS-CONF-2017-071,Khachatryan:2015hba}.
-The most precise result in the di-lepton channel has an uncertainty of 0.84~GeV~\cite{Aaboud:2016igd}.
-The most precise combinations of results for the top quark mass achieve a precision of about 0.5~GeV~\cite{Khachatryan:2015hba,ATLAS-CONF-2017-071}.
+While the most precise result in the di-lepton channel has an uncertainty of $0.84\gev$~\cite{Aaboud:2016igd}, the most precise combined results for the top quark mass achieve a precision of about $0.5\gev$~\cite{Khachatryan:2015hba,ATLAS-CONF-2017-071}.
 The precision achieved nowadays is the result of joint efforts in the experimental as well as the theory community to reduce the systematic uncertainties inherent to top quark mass measurements.
-For recent theoretical studies with regards to the definition and extraction of the top quark mass see e.g.~\cite{Beneke:2016cbu,Butenschoen:2016lpz,Hoang:2017suc,Hoang:2017btd,Hoang:2017kmk}.
+For recent theoretical studies with regards to the definition and extraction of the top quark mass, see e.g.~\cite{Frixione:2014ala,Beneke:2016cbu,Butenschoen:2016lpz,Kawabata:2016aya,Hoang:2017suc,Hoang:2017btd,Hoang:2017kmk,Bevilacqua:2017ipv,Nason:2017cxd,Corcella:2017rpt,Ravasio:2018lzi,Hoang:2018ned}.